aerogear/aerogear.org/docs/specs/aerogear-data-sync/index.md

 ## Sync strategies

 We will have two synchronization strategies.
 A document-revision strategy and a merge shadow strategy.
-These strategies will be implemented by **Repository** classes *TODO define repository Class*.
+These strategies will be implemented by **[Repository](https://github.com/secondsun/aerogear-android-sync/blob/master/android/src/org/jboss/aerogear/android/sync/Repository.java)** classes.

 ### Document-revision Strategy